rastsislaux/sflextp/README.md

 Sflextp is released under the MIT License.
 See the LICENSE file for more information.

 ## Contributing
-We welcome contributions to sflextp!
+We welcome contributions to SFlexTP!
 If you would like to contribute code, documentation, or anything else, please submit a pull request on GitHub.